-- (A) the actual costs, including any expenses and costs, paid by the county for the legal services provided by an appointed attorney; or - (B) if the defendant was represented by a public defender's office, the actual amount, including any expenses and costs, that would have otherwise been paid to an appointed attorney had the county not had a public defender's office; - (12) if under custodial supervision in a community corrections facility: - (A) remain under that supervision; - (B) obey all rules and regulations of the facility; and - (C) pay a percentage of the defendant's income to: - (i) the facility for room and board; - (ii) the defendant's dependents for their support during the period of custodial supervision; - (13) submit to testing for alcohol or controlled substances: - (14) attend counseling sessions for substance abusers or participate in substance abuse treatment services in a program or facility approved or licensed by the Department of State Health Services; - (15) with the consent of the victim of a misdemeanor offense or of any offense under Title 7, Penal Code, participate in victim-defendant mediation; - (16) submit to electronic monitoring; - (17) reimburse the compensation to victims of crime fund for any amounts paid from that fund to or on behalf of a victim, as defined by Article 56B.003 56.32, of the offense or if no reimbursement is required, make one payment to the compensation to victims of crime fund in an amount not to exceed \$50 if the offense is a misdemeanor or not to exceed \$100 if the offense is a felony;
+- (A) the actual costs, including any expenses and costs, paid by the county for the legal services provided by an appointed attorney; or - (B) if the defendant was represented by a public defender's office, the actual amount, including any expenses and costs, that would have otherwise been paid to an appointed attorney had the county not had a public defender's office: - (11)(12) if under custodial supervision in a community corrections facility: - (A) remain under that supervision; - (B) obey all rules and regulations of the facility; and - (C) pay a percentage of the defendant's income to the facility for room and board: - (12)(13) submit to testing for alcohol or controlled substances; - (13)(14) attend counseling sessions for substance abusers or participate in substance abuse treatment services in a program or facility approved or licensed by the Department of State Health Services; - (14)(15) with the consent of the victim of a misdemeanor offense or of any offense under Title 7, Penal Code, participate in victim-defendant mediation; - (15)(16) submit to electronic monitoring; - (16)(17) reimburse the compensation to victims of crime fund for any amounts paid from that fund to or on behalf of a victim, as defined by Article 56B.003, of the offense or if no reimbursement is required, make one payment to the compensation to victims of crime fund in an amount not to exceed \$50 if the offense is a misdemeanor or not to exceed \$100 if the offense is a felony;

-- (18) reimburse a law enforcement agency for the analysis, storage, or disposal of raw materials, controlled substances, chemical precursors, drug paraphernalia, or other materials seized in connection with the offense; - (19) reimburse pay all or part of the reasonable and necessary costs incurred by the victim for psychological counseling made necessary by the offense or for counseling and education relating to acquired immune deficiency syndrome or human immunodeficiency virus made necessary by the offense; - (20) pay a fine make one payment in an amount not to exceed \$50 to a crime stoppers organization, as defined by Section 414.001, Government Code, and as certified by the Texas Crime Stoppers Council; - (21) submit a DNA sample to the Department of Public Safety under Subchapter G, Chapter 411, Government Code, for the purpose of creating a DNA record of the defendant; and - (22) in any manner required by the judge, provide in the county in which the offense was committed public notice of the offense for which the defendant was placed on community supervision; and - (23) reimburse the county in which the prosecution was instituted for compensation paid to any interpreter in the case. - (c) Before the judge may require as a condition of community supervision that the defendant receive treatment in a state-funded substance abuse treatment program, including an inpatient or outpatient program, a substance abuse felony program under Article 42A.303, or a program provided to the defendant while confined in a community corrections facility as defined by Article 42A.601, the judge must consider the results of an evaluation conducted to determine the appropriate type and level of treatment necessary to address the defendant's alcohol or drug dependency.
+(17)(18) reimburse a law enforcement agency for the analysis, storage, or disposal of raw materials, controlled substances, chemical precursors, drug paraphernalia, or other materials seized in connection with the offense;

+(18)(19) reimburse all or part of the reasonable and necessary costs incurred by the victim for psychological counseling made necessary by the offense or for counseling and education relating to acquired immune deficiency syndrome or human immunodeficiency virus made necessary by the offense;

+(19)(20) pay a fine in an amount not to exceed \$50 to a crime stoppers organization, as defined by Section 414.001, Government Code, and as certified by the Texas Crime Stoppers Council;

+(20)(21) submit a DNA sample to the Department of Public Safety under Subchapter G, Chapter 411, Government Code, for the purpose of creating a DNA record of the defendant; and

+(21)(22) in any manner required by the judge, provide in the county in which the offense was committed public notice of the offense for which the defendant was placed on community supervision.

+(c) Before the judge may require as a condition of community supervision that the defendant receive treatment in a state-funded substance abuse treatment program, including an inpatient or outpatient program, a substance abuse felony program under Article 42A.303, or a program provided to the defendant while confined in a community corrections facility as defined by Article 42A.601, the judge must consider the results of an evaluation conducted to determine the appropriate type and level of treatment necessary to address the defendant's alcohol or drug dependency.

-2019 LEGISLATIVE NOTE: SB 346 makes conforming changes to Article 42A.301(b)(12)(C), (19), (20), and (21) and deletes 42A.301(b)(23).
-HB 4173 makes conforming changes to Article 42A.301(b)(17).
+2021 LEGISLATIVE NOTE: HB 385 deletes text from 42A.301(b) authorizing conditions of community supervision to include conditions requiring the defendant to avoid persons or places of disreputable or harmful character, including any person, other than a family member of the defendant, who is an active member of a criminal street gang.
+These amendments aim to allow more people to stay in the probation system as an alternative to incarceration, in part by removing arbitrary conditions of probation.